OISTE/repository/tmp/testcp.md

 ### Publication of the certificate by the CA

-The CAs operating under the **OGTM** publish all issued certificates as specified in section 2 of this document.
+The CAs operating under the **OWGTM** publish all issued certificates as specified in section 2 of this document.

 ### Notification of certificate issuance by the CA to other entities